ktodd2/houstontruckwreck/RENDER_SETUP.md

 - Verify that all required environment variables are set
 - Ensure the `gunicorn` package is in `requirements.txt`

+### Database Errors ("unable to open database file")

+If you encounter an error like "unable to open database file", it may be due to permission issues with the database directory.
+The application has been configured to:

+1. Create the `/data` directory if it doesn't exist
+2. Set appropriate permissions (777) on the directory
+3. Ensure the database path exists before attempting to connect

+These fixes should resolve most database permission issues on Render.
+If you still encounter problems:

+- Check the Render logs for any permission-related errors
+- Verify that the disk is properly mounted at `/data`
+- Try redeploying the application

 ### Email Alerts Not Sending

 - Verify your Gmail App Password is correct